 Disable V-Sync to allow for uncapped frame rate and less input lag.

-Adaptive Resolution FPS Target: 0 or Off
+Adaptive Resolution FPS Target: 0

 Meant to decrease the resolution to match your target frame rate, this setting only leads to jarring jumps in quality.
 Be sure to turn it off for consistent graphic fidelity and input lag.